Harllee Branch Power Plant

 Georgia Power closed this plant in April 2015.

-The demolition of the chimney was scheduled for October 9, 2016. but was postponed due to Hurricane Matthew On October 15, shortly after 8 AM, a controlled demolition took down the stack.
+The demolition of the chimney was scheduled for October 9, 2016. but was postponed due to Hurricane Matthew.
+On October 15, shortly after 8 AM, a controlled demolition took down the stack.
 It is the tallest multi-flue windscreen to ever be demolished.
+The boiler house was demolished on September 16, 2017, followed by the remainder of the plant 42 days later on October 28.